- 1 NBFC Regulation Requirements in India

 - 9 Frequently Asked Questions

-Our Reserve Bank of India has been entrusted with the responsibility of supervising and controlling the Non-Banking Financial companies.
-Such financial institution, also commonly known as the NBFC come under the purview of RBI Regulation.
+Our Reserve Bank of India has been entrusted with the responsibility of supervising and controlling the Non-Banking Financial Companies.
+Such financial institutions, also commonly known as the NBFC come under the purview of RBI Regulation.

 The principal business of the NBFCs is to raise capital funds from public depositors & investors and then lend to borrowers.